willstepp/writings/hunger/hunger.md

 This we would not tolerate.
 The hunters grew angry at camp.
 We wanted blood for the disrespect they had shown our elder.
 He had gone in peace and had not deserved murder.

 The hunters returned to the village and Kulsathee was told of the news.
 The old leader was not prepared for this turn of events.
 He told us to return to the hunt and to avoid the other tribe.
 Perhaps they would ignore us if we did not try to initiate contact.
-Though some doubted this strategy we honored the Chief of Peace and did as he said.
+Though some doubted this strategy we honored the chief of peace and did as he said.

 We journeyed to the valley and resumed the hunt.
 Our quota had increased because of the delay of circumstances.
 This late in the year we must not lose time.
 Every kill is vital.
 Every kill will keep our people alive throughout the winter.